kulsoomz99/Infix-to-postfix-translation/README.md

 # Infix-to-Postfix Translation using Seq2Seq with Attention

+Instead of relying on hardcoded algorithmic rules (like the Shunting Yard algorithm), this project uses a data-driven **Sequence-to-Sequence (Seq2Seq) Encoder-Decoder architecture with an Attention Mechanism** to learn the underlying syntactic rules, operator precedence, and parenthetical groupings.
+This project implements a neural network-based approach to translate mathematical formulas from traditional **infix notation** (e.g., `(a + b) * c`) to **postfix notation** / Reverse Polish Notation (e.g., `ab+c*`).

+---

 ## Author
 - Kulsoom Zaidi

-This project implements a neural network-based approach to translate mathematical formulas from traditional **infix notation** (e.g., `(a + b) * c`) to **postfix notation** / Reverse Polish Notation (e.g., `ab+c*`).

-Instead of relying on hardcoded algorithmic rules (like the Shunting Yard algorithm), this project uses a data-driven **Sequence-to-Sequence (Seq2Seq) Encoder-Decoder architecture with an Attention Mechanism** to learn the underlying syntactic rules, operator precedence, and parenthetical groupings.

 ---

 ## Problem Description